 Lincoln had no right to be as good as it was, and yet to my absolute delight, it ended up not only deserving every single one of its twelve Academy Award nominations, not only being the most politically ballsy studio-backed movie of the 21st century to this day, but an exemplar of classical and disciplined filmmaking that has become all too rare as “the middle” is getting squeezed out of the film industry; the kind of straightforward storytelling that doesn’t sacrifice clarity and audience accessibility for true artistic vision.
 Very little of Lincoln’s formal presentation is radical; nearly all of it is effective.

 I hate to call the film’s most commendable trait its “message,” though that’s exactly what it is.
 And its counter-intuitive “message” is not one that coddles the preconceptions of your grandparents: “Sometimes the ends do justify the means.”
-And it zeroes in on making that point by eschewing the tedium of cradle-to-the-grave biopic formulas or trying build some grand narrative desperately trying to touch on every significant aspect of our 16th President’s legacy.
+And it zeroes in on making that point by eschewing the tedium of cradle-to-the-grave biopic formulas or trying to build some grand narrative desperately trying to touch on every significant aspect of our 16th President’s legacy.
 The span of time this movie captures?
 Three months.
 That’s it.
-The movie starts as the Civil Waris drawing to a close, after he’s already won re-election, after he’s already made the Emancipation Proclamation, and after he’s already given the Gettysburg Address.
-All Lincoln is interested in are the efforts to pass the 13th Amendment through the lame duck Congress before the former Confederate states are admitted back into the Union and before the courts even consider the standing of the Emancipation Proclamation, so that the issue of slavery is done away with forever.
+The movie starts as the Civil War is drawing to a close, just after he’s already won re-election, after he’s already made the Emancipation Proclamation, and after he’s already given the Gettysburg Address.
+All Lincoln is interested in at this point are the efforts to pass the 13th Amendment through the lame-duck Congress before the former Confederate states are admitted back into the Union and before the courts even consider the standing of the Emancipation Proclamation, so that the issue of slavery is done away with forever.